 - Black pepper

-1 Bring a large pot of salty water to a boil and drop in your fettuccine.
+1 Start the pasta: Bring a large pot of salty water to a boil and drop in your fettuccine.

-2a Plain version Melt the butter in a large sauté pan set over low heat.
+2a For the classic version: Melt the butter in a large sauté pan set over low heat.
 Once the butter has melted, turn the heat off.

-2b Creamy version Melt the butter in a large sauté pan set over low heat.
+2b For the creamy version: Melt the butter in a large sauté pan set over low heat.
 Add the cream to the butter as it melts.
-Stir often to combine the two, do not turn off the heat, but keep the heat at its lowest setting while the pasta cooks.
+Stir often to combine the two, keeping the heat at its lowest setting while the pasta cooks.

-4 Serve at once with either a little black pepper (for classic version) or nutmeg (for creamy version) ground over the pasta.
+5 Sprinkle with black pepper and/or nutmeg: Serve at once with either a little black pepper (for classic version) and/or ground nutmeg (for creamy version) over the pasta.

 Leftovers keep for 3 to 5 days in the fridge, covered.